olark/lightningjs/README.md

 slowly, even when the embed itself is asynchronous.

 With LightningJS, third-party server response time has zero impact on the original document.
-It should even be safe to embed the code in the `<head>` of the document for an added speed boost :)
+It should even be safe to embed the code at the top of the `<body>` of the document for an added speed boost :)

 ### **Asynchronous:** defers API calls with a simple interface